simon-ritchie/apysc/docs_src/source/continue.md

 # Continue

-This page will explain the `Continue` class.
+This page explains the `Continue` class.

-Before reading on, maybe it is useful to read the following page (the `Continue` class will be used for the same reason of each apysc data type):
+Before reading on, maybe it is helpful to read the following page (apysc uses the `Continue` class for the same reason):

 - [Why not using the Python built-in data type in the apysc library?](why_not_using_python_builtin_data_type.md)

 ## What is the Continue class?

-The `Continue` class will be used in the `with For` block to skip a current loop iteration (in JavaScript).
-It will behave like the Python built-in `continue` keyword.
+The `with For` block uses the `Continue` class to skip a current loop iteration (in JavaScript).
+It behaves like the Python built-in `continue` keyword.

 ## Basic usage